Key Points

 • Operators not carrying out preventative maintenance on machines, leading to hidden part damage and future machine failure.

-Using RTY instead of overall final yield will give you better insight into what your process’ true capability is.
+Using RTY instead of the overall final yield will give you better insight into what your process’ true capability is.

-2. Sources of waste
+Sources of Waste

 Use the 8 wastes of lean to identify possible sources of waste and rework.

-3. Benchmark
+Benchmark

 If possible, benchmark your key KPIs with best-in-class companies to help identify if you have a hidden factory.

 The hidden factory consists of the activities required to rework or scrap defective products.
 Those activities are often not accounted for and remain hidden.
 The degree of impact of the hidden factory can be revealed by reevaluating how your organization computes its yield calculations.
-It is not accurate to measure yield using the traditional total input versus the total output of a process since the total output may contain a large amount of reworked units produced in the hidden factory.
+It is not accurate to measure yield using the traditional total input versus the total output of a process since the total output may contain a large number of reworked units produced in the hidden factory.

 By using the rolled throughput calculation instead of the traditional calculation, you will have greater insight into the true capability of your process to produce quality output the first time.
 The cartoon below sums up the essence of the hidden factory.